 With her husband frequently away at war, St Frances cared for the local poor and sick which inspired other wealthy women to join her.
 Once when she fell seriously ill, her husband sought the help of a doctor/magician but she sent him away, later saying that through the intercession of St Alexis, she was cured.

 Following the death of her mother-in-law, St Frances took charge of her home.
-During a time of famine and when much of Rome was in ruins, she turning it into a hospital.
+During a time of famine and when much of Rome was in ruins, she turned it into a hospital.
 On another occasion, she made it a food and clothing distribution centre.

 There are multiple accounts of St Frances’ gift of healing, miracles and visions:

 - When her father-in-law took charge of their food supply room during a famine, he later returned the keys to St Frances having discovered the bins were replenished after she finished praying.

 - When she was ordered to deliver her son, Battista, for troop enlistment, she stopped at a Church on the way and entrusted his life to the Blessed Virgin Mary.
 After handing him over to the soldiers the transport horses refused to move, despite being whipped.
 The soldiers, believing God’s involvement, returned Battista to St Frances.